literal-life-church/live-streaming-api/README.md

 ### Authenticating with the Application

-For security purposes, the `/start`, `/stop`, and `/status` endpoints require an API key to access.
+For security purposes, all variants of the `/broadcaster` endpoint requires an API key to access.
 This key is generated and managed by Azure.

 1. In the Azure Portal, select the newly created Function App
 2. In the panel on the left, select App Keys &gt; New Host Key